BlackJackTone/agdlsadfjl/readme.md

 D6: Sketch

 It's hard for skech to handle general tasks \[14,A\].
 Its result stream is virtual and it requires individual designs for different applications, or even different metrics of the same application.
-Thus they can not fit our requirement of adaptation.
+Thus, they cannot satisfy our requirement of adaptation.
 We will add more discussion in Sec 7.

 \[A\]  Z. Zhao, F. Li, and Y. Liu.
 "Efficient Join Synopsis Maintenance for Data Warehouse".
 In SIGMOD 2020.